Hou-Rui/web-browser-extended/README.md

 - **Optional web engine settings**, include:

-  - **An option to allow JavaScript on the web page to access system clipboard** (default off).
+  - **Allow JavaScript on the web page to access system clipboard** (default off).
 Note that unrestricted clipboard access is a potential security concern, so use this option with care.

   - **Force all web pages to render in a dark theme** (default off).
 This option is equivalent to `chrome://flags/#enable-force-dark` in Chromium.
 Even if the web page does not support dark mode, this option will force a dark theme onto it.

   - **Allow web pages to display HTML5 notification** (default off).
 This option grants notification permissions to all web pages.
 It also allows push service via  [Firebase Cloud Messaging (FCM)](https://firebase.google.com), a Google service.

+  - **Allow web pages to capture media from microphone and camera** (default off).

+  - **Allow web pages to capture user screen and application audio** (default off).

   - **An option to inject custom JavaScript code into web pages** (default off).
 The code is executed after the web page has finished loading.